astronomer/astronomer-cosmos/docs/configuration/lineage.rst

 Configuration
 -------------

-If using Airflow 2.7, follow `these instructions <https://airflow.apache.org/docs/apache-airflow-providers-openlineage/1.0.2/guides/user.html>`_ on how to configure OpenLineage.
+If using Airflow 2.7, follow `the instructions <https://airflow.apache.org/docs/apache-airflow-providers-openlineage/1.0.2/guides/user.html>`_ on how to configure OpenLineage.

 Otherwise, follow `these instructions <https://openlineage.io/docs/integrations/airflow/>`_.